 - According to the World Health Organization (WHO) report, 235 Million people are suffering from asthma throughout the world.

 - Asthma is a non-communicable and most common chronic disease in children.

 - Asthma has no cure However, it can be controlled and enable people to enjoy a good quality of life.

 - Children with milder asthma don’t have their symptoms with age but symptoms can return without warning.

 What is Asthma?

 Asthma is a chronic lung disease that affects the airways which carry air to and from the lungs.
 In people with asthma, the inside walls of airways are swollen.
 This makes the airways sensitive to irritations and increases the susceptibility to an allergic reaction.

 What are the symptoms of asthma?

-The inflamed or swollen airways make them narrower and the amount of air passing through them is reduced.
+The inflamed or swollen airways make them narrower and reduce the amount of air passing through them.
 This results in the following signs and symptoms:

 - Shortness of breath